-Figure 49: Direct Electric heating profile per installation in baseline year
+Figure 56: Direct Electric heating profile per installation in baseline year

 The yearly energy requirement per installation is projected to reduce under all scenarios; more information can be found in the Energy Assumptions section.
 The ACE49 methodology used to derive both profiles are scaled around the yearly energy requirement per resistive electric heating customer.
-To account for how the reducing energy per installation will affect the MW profiles, a scaling factor based on the data in Figure 50 and Figure 51 is applied.
-The scaling factor is normalised around the baseline for each year and scenario and can be linearly applied to the profiles in Figure 48 and Figure 49.
+To account for how the reducing energy per installation will affect the MW profiles, a scaling factor based on the data in Figure 57 and Figure 58.
+The scaling factor is normalised around the baseline for each year and scenario and was applied to the profiles

-The yearly energy for direct electric heating and night storage broken down by year and scenario are taken from the FES data workbook32.
+The yearly energy for direct electric heating and night storage broken down by year and scenario are taken from the FES data workbook.
 The yearly energy is assumed to remain the same for direct electric heating and night storage.
 The yearly energy requirement is projected to reduce under all scenarios, due to improvements in existing and new housing stock thermal efficiency.
-The projected efficiency improvements in heating are shown in Figure 50.
+The projected efficiency improvements in heating are shown in Figure 57.